ParaCoToUl/noarr-pipelines/docs/hub.md

 # Hub

-An envelope hub is a pipeline node, that's responsible for data management.
+An envelope hub is a pipeline node, that is responsible for data management.
 It has these primary objectives:

 - **Memory transfer:** It moves data from CPU to GPU and vice versa transparently.
 The hub should externally appear as a plain "data buffer" that can "just be accessed" from anywhere.
 - **Transfer pipelining:** Memory transfers should be overlapped with other operations to save on time.
 This effectively turns the internal hub structure from a single "buffer" to a queue of "buffers" called envelopes.